PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

 * *Blog posts* logged in users can create and that other logged in users can write *comments* on.
 * *Todo lists* logged in users can create and add *todo items* to.

 Implement the platform using the technologies taught in this course.
 In addition to implementing the web application, you should also write a report describing how the platform works and how it has been implemented.
 The file [project-report-template.docx](static-files/project-report-template.docx) contains a template with further instructions on this.
-Your report will be a living document throughout the course (meaning that you will continuously improve/add content to it).
+Your report will be a living document throughout the course, meaning that you will continuously improve/add content to it.

 On the [Project Grading Guidelines](./project-grading-guidelines/) page you find some guidelines for how your project work will be graded.
 You are recommended to read through it every now and then.